 Morphine: The median price for 100 milligrams of morphine was $70 for MS Contin© and $60 for Kapanol©, with price changes generally rated as stable or increasing.
 MS Contin® was the most common brand of morphine used, followed by Kapanol®.
 Morphine was mostly rated as readily available and was obtained from a variety of source people at various locations.

 Oxycodone: The median price of 80 milligrams of oxycodone was $50, with most participants considering price to be stable.
 About half (52%) rated availability as difficult, with the remainder rating it as easy or very easy.
 Illicit oxycodone was most commonly sourced from a friend (58%).

 Health-related trends associated with drug use

 Overdose and drug-related fatalities

-Drug treatment status was similar to 2010 with 47% of participants in treatment which was mainly opioid substitution pharmacotherapy.
+About a third of participants (35%) were currently in drug treatment which was predominantly opioid substitution pharmacotherapy.

 Injecting risk behaviours

 All participants had sourced needles from a needle and syringe program, and 23% had also sourced from a chemist.

 Recent borrowing of used needles decreased from 20% in 2011 to 7% in 2012 (p<0.05); and 19% lent used needles compared with 28% in 2011.
 The proportion sharing other equipment (predominantly spoons/mixing containers) was stable at 36%.
 Forty-four per cent of participants re-used one of their own needles at least once in the previous month.